1. Home

 Yes, people want the best possible summer thermostat settings, especially on the hottest days.
 The challenge is to find the temperature that helps you stay comfortable, save energy, and save money.

-Additionally, keeping your house even warmer when you’re away for more than two hours will help you save even more in summer.
-Crank your thermostat setting for summer up to 85-88 °F while you’re out of the house to help you save as much as 10% on cooling costs.
+Additionally, keeping your house even warmer when you’re away for more than four hours will help you save even more in summer.
+Crank your thermostat setting for summer up to 85-88° F while you’re out of the house to help you save as much as 10% on cooling costs.

 Recommended Thermostat Settings for Spring and Fall